109 Comments

 Ian's avatar

 In a democracy people are (at least in theory) responsible for their choice.
 Voting for Tony Blair was suicidal, but on the other hand it's not like he actually ran on a platform of ending democracy.
 And now the country is largely being run by unelected people over whom we have no control.
-So we were collectively dumb enough to gave them the gun, but we didn't pull the trigger. 👍
+So we were collectively dumb enough to give them the gun, but we didn't pull the trigger. 👍

 Steve Sidaway's avatar